MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 and clients MUST ignore the contents of non-empty SvcFieldValue fields.

-## RRNames
+## RRNames {#rrnames}

 In the case of the HTTPSSVC RR, an origin is translated into the RRName in the following manner:

-1. The origin scheme MUST be "https".
-If the port is unspecified or "443", then the RRName is equal to the origin host name.

-2. If the port is not 443, the RRName is represented by prefixing the port and scheme with "_", then concatenating them with the host, resulting in a domain name like "_832._https.www.example.com.".
+1. If the scheme is "https" and the port is 443, then the RRName is equal to the origin host name.
+Otherwise the RRName is represented by prefixing the port and scheme with "_", then concatenating them with the host, resulting in a domain name like "_832._https.www.example.com.".

-3. When a prior CNAME or HTTPSSVC record has aliased to an HTTPSSVC record, RRName shall be the name of the alias target.
+2. When a prior CNAME or HTTPSSVC record has aliased to an HTTPSSVC record, RRName shall be the name of the alias target.

 Note that none of these forms alter the HTTPS origin or authority.